wix-playground/stylable-vue-example/README.md

 # Stylable + Vue Example

 A basic example of using [Stylable](https://stylable.io) and [Vue](https://vuejs.org/) together.
-This project uses a very simple manual webpack integration with the `vue-template-compiler`, and `webpack-dev-server` to run the example.
+This project uses a simple manual webpack integration with `vue-template-compiler`, `stylable-webpack-plugin`.
+It then uses `webpack-dev-server` to run the example.

 > Note: current version of the `Vue CLI` boilerplate uses webpack `3.x`, and does not integrate with Stylable.
 > Once the ecosystem moves to webpack `4.x`, we can consider a more encompassing integration specifically for Vue.